 If you have a sweet tooth like me, it’s nice to have some gluten-free granola in your backpack.
 It’s a nice snack or dessert once you reach your destination.

 And, you don’t even need milk to enjoy granola.
 Simply portion it into smaller baggies, or just take the whole bag and grab a handful as needed.
-Serve plain or with a sliced banana.
+Serve plain or with a sliced banana on the road or in your hotel room.

 Some of my favorite gluten-free granola brands include: Lark Ellen Granola, Paleonola, and Purely Elizabeth.